clowdcap/clowdcap/README.md

 <p align="center">:triangular_ruler: I’m currently working as an Archtecht and Urbansit on City Hall of Campo Magro / PR - Brazil</p>

-### But, today I am looking for a job opportunity to be able to evolve and contribute with my services in the area of technology
+### Today I am looking for a job opportunity to be able to evolve and contribute with my services in the area of technology

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=clowdcap&show_icons=true&theme=radical)